justin-chambers/Week4ProgrammingAssignment/README.md

 The following steps are implemented in the script:
 1. Read in the raw data
 2. Attach the column names to the raw features
+3. Map the activity descriptions to the proper activity labels
+4. Tidy up the data.frames before merging
+      a.
+Add a actitity descriptions column
+      b.
+Add a subject id column
+      c.
+Remove all feature columns that don't include 'mean' or 'std' in their column name
+5. Merge training and test data sets
+6. Generate the tidy data output
+      a.
+Grouped the merged data by subject and activity
+      b.
+Summarize the merged data using averages over all other features
+      c.
+Format the numbers to scientific notation
+7. Write the output to text

+For further details, read the comments in `run_analysis.R`.